-Lee High investigating threat; elevated police presence planned Tuesday
+Deputies arrest 14-year-old student over threats aimed at Lee High

 You can listen to the full message here.

-A statement from the school system can be found below.
+A statement released by the school system Monday can be found below.

 "Please be aware that a Lee High School student made a threat electronically over the weekend.
 The district has a zero tolerance policy for this type of behavior.
 The school is working with the district security team and law enforcement today to investigate and address the threat.
 The student responsible will be disciplined in accordance with the student rights and responsibilities handbook.
 We will have extra security present to ensure a safe and productive day tomorrow. "